What is endometriosis: causes to recognise

 -

-💡 Important note: Endometriosis is not just a gynecological disease , but a systemic problem, which can affect the intestines, bladder, diaphragm, pelvic nerves and even the immune system.
+💡 Important note: Endometriosis is not just a gynecological disease, but a systemic problem that can affect the intestines, bladder, diaphragm, pelvic nerves, and even the immune system.

 -